BuilderIO/builder/README.md

 - Landing pages
 - Marketing pages (Homepage, etc)
 - Content pages (About, FAQ, etc)
-- Marketing teams that never stop asking for changes
+- Freedom from marketing teams that never stop asking for changes
 - Developers who are tired of pushing pixels

 ## Supported Frameworks